-When you log in to Canvas, the first thing you see is the Dashboard.
-It provides a high-level overview of your current courses.
-You may be able to select from three different viewing options.
+When you log in to Canvas, the first thing you see is the Dashboard, which provides a high-level overview of your current courses.
+The Dashboard can be displayed in three different viewing options.

-The last dashboard view is Recent Activity, which displays a stream of recent notifications from all your courses, including announcements, conversations, assignments, discussions, and peer reviews.
+Recent Activity View displays a stream of recent notifications from all your courses, including announcements, conversations, assignments, discussions, and peer reviews.

 Supported Browsers and Computer Configuration

 The Canvas Help Center provides extensive, up-to-date documentation on making sure your computer is configured properly for Canvas.
 Failure to follow these recommendations may result in significant issues while viewing materials, taking assessments, and using drop boxes.
 Use of unsupported browsers is at your own risk.

 Your Canvas Profile and User Settings let you control your personal information in Canvas.
 Take a few minutes to personalize your Canvas profile and set your Notification Preferences, by following the instructions below.

 |Personalize your Canvas Profile||